NEA awards CityDesign Studio MICD25 grant

 The Studio is using the NEA MICD25 grant on the Connecting the City project, which will utilize design to overcome physical barriers separating Dallas's communities.
 The Dallas CityDesign Studio is focused on connecting the City of Dallas back to the Trinity River and to the heart of living through programs and design.
 Through this project, the Studio hopes to better connect the 1.2 million people that live in the 385 square miles that make up the city.

 The CityDesign Studio partnered with the Office of Cultural affairs in a community based project to raise awareness about public space and to help improve safety at the Ross Avenue Gateway.
 Supported in part by an award from the National Endowment for the Arts MICD25, the Ross Ave gateway is located at the threshold to the Dallas Arts District and serves as a key access point between the Arts District and the vibrant community of East Dallas.
 Through the course of

 Urban Design Matters

 "If all places are designed, why do we linger and enjoy some more than others and why do some places seem uninviting while others encourage you to stay for hours?"

-The City of Dallas’ CityDesign Studio launched the Urban Design Matters campaign on Monday, May 2, 2011.
+The City of Dallas' CityDesign Studio launched the Urban Design Matters campaign on Monday, May 2, 2011.
 Supported in part by an award from the National Endowment for the Arts NEA MICD25, the Urban Design Matters campaign identifies examples of urban design in Dallas and highlights the components within the spaces.
-Six areas are identified and chances are, if you’ve visited these spaces, you noticed a large 3ft dots on the pavement.
-On the dots, you will find a URL and QR code that directs you to a website with design elements about that specific area that make it appealing.
-See the exhibition at the Dallas Center for Architecture.
-Read about the spaces or visit one of these areas listed below:
+Six areas were identified and chances are, if you visited these spaces, you noticed a large 3ft dot on the pavement with a URL and QR code to a website that outlinedthe design elements in that specific area to make it an inviting place.
+The dots were in the areas listed below:

 - Bishop Arts – N. Bishop Ave @ W. 7th St.